Henryk Golański: Biography

-Henryk Golański was born 1 January 1908 in Łódź, a son of Franciszek and Maria Golański.
+Henryk Golański was born on 1 January 1908 in Łódź, a son of Franciszek and Maria Golański.
 He finished his studies at the Warsaw University of Technology.
 In the years 1932–1933, Golański was an engineer and manager of construction and assembly works at the Łódź Heat Power Stations and the Municipal Board in Lódź.
 He then served in the military as part of the staff at the Cadet Corps in Siedlce, obtaining a platoon rank.

 From 1929 to 1932, Golański was a member of the Association of Independent Socialist Youth (ZNMS) "Życie".
 During 1934–1939, he worked as a designer at the State Tele and Radio Works in Warsaw.
 From 1939, he was also a member of the Union of Armed Struggle, and then the Home Army under the pseudonym "Marek".
 During the war, Golański was part of the resistance and participated in the Warsaw uprising, although in a minor role.
 This was not something to be proud of under Socialist Poland and, therefore, tended to be downplayed.

-He died 13 June 1995 in Warsaw.
+He died on 13 June 1995 in Warsaw.